yashikatanwer/BeautyIQ-Business-Intelligence/README.md

 # Dataset

-**Simulated dataset representing the operations of a global beauty company.**
+Simulated dataset representing the operations of a fictional global beauty company.

 ### Dataset Summary